cs-util-com/gemini-vlm-demo/README.md

    * Displays safety violations in a grid of cards
    * Color-coded by severity: High (red), Medium (orange), Low (yellow)
    * Shows: label, severity badge, rule violated, confidence
-   * Hover highlights the corresponding bounding box on canvas
+  * Hover highlights the corresponding overlay on canvas

 2. **📊 Progress** (collapsed by default)
    * **Regional Progress**: Progress bars for localized detections with `category: "progress"`